Moschovakis Extension of Represented Spaces: Moschovakis extensions and some combinatory spaces of functions in it

 Obviously, \eqref{five} is the particular instance with $\varphi=I$ of the following equality:

-The combinatory space $\mathfrak{S}$ is called {\em symmetric} if this equality holds for all $\varphi,\theta$ in $\mathcal{F}$ and all $\xi$ in $\mathcal{C}$.\footnote{In publications of the author prior to \cite{skordev:ccs} (from 1975 on), a somewhat different notion of combinatory space is used.
+The combinatory space $\mathfrak{S}$ is called {\em symmetric} if this equality holds for all $\varphi,\theta$ in $\mathcal{F}$ and all $\xi$ in $\mathcal{C}$ (the combinatory space from the above example is a symmetric one).\footnote{In publications of the author prior to \cite{skordev:ccs} (from 1975 on), a somewhat different notion of combinatory space is used.
 Roughly speaking, the combinatory spaces considered in these publications are the symmetric combinatory spaces such that $T$ and $F$ belong to $\mathcal{C}$.
 Such kind of combinatory spaces actually would be sufficient for the present paper.
-We note, however, that some changes ought to be done in the description of the combinatory spaces $\mathfrak{S}_1(X)$ and $\mathfrak{S}_2(X)$ introduced next if we would want to be in concordance with the publications in question: one should exchange $o$ and $(o,o)$ in the definition of $T_1$ and $F_1$, as well as $X\cup\{o\}$ and $X^*\setminus(X\cup\{o\})$ in the definition of $\Sigma_1$, and a similar change would be needed in the definition of $\Sigma_2$.}
+We note, however, that some changes ought to be done in the description of the combinatory spaces $\mathfrak{S}_1(X)$ and $\mathfrak{S}_2(X)$ introduced next if we would want to be in concordance with the publications in question: one should exchange $\bm{o}$ and $(\bm{o},\bm{o})$ in the definition of $T_1$ and $F_1$, as well as $X\cup\{\bm{o}\}$ and $X^*\setminus(X\cup\{\bm{o}\})$ in the definition of $\Sigma_1$, and a similar change would be needed in the definition of $\Sigma_2$.}

 We will define now two different symmetric combinatory spaces with semigroups $\mathcal{F}_1$ and $\mathcal{F}_2$ consisting of functions in the Moschovakis extension $X^*$ of a an arbitrary given set~$X$.